 Caution

-This process step is relevant only in case Position Management is enabled!
+This process step is relevant only in case Position Management has been implemented in your Employee Central instance!

 In case you do not use Position Management, you may ignore this chapter!

 The HR Administrator views if the former position of the terminated employee has been updated as expected.